-Our results depict that female headed households tend to have higher human security as compared to male headed households.
+Our results depict that female-headed households tend to have higher human security as compared to male-headed households.
 Women develop strong coping strategies and are very resourceful when managing household resources.
-This adaptability is vital in traversing environmental shocks, which allows female headed households to sustain themselves more effectively (Fuller & Lain, 2020).
-Ardi, et al. (2022) establish that female headed households may engage in diverse livelihood strategies, which can hedge them against risk and reduce vulnerability.
-The diversification of livelihood act as the buffer against climate change risk leading to improvement in human security.
+This adaptability is vital in traversing environmental shocks, which allows female-headed households to sustain themselves more effectively (Fuller & Lain, 2020).
+Ardi et al. (2022) demonstrate that female-headed households employ diverse livelihood strategies, which can mitigate risk and reduce vulnerability.
+The diversification of livelihoods acts as a buffer against climate change risk, leading to improvement in human security.

-Indebtedness is also taken as a dummy variable taking a value 1 if the household is currently indebted.
+Indebtedness is also taken as a dummy variable, taking a value of 1 if the household is currently indebted.
 The results depict that indebted households generally experience lower levels of human security compared to those without debt.
 This is primarily due to economic liabilities that increase stress and reduce the household's resilience against economic or health-related shocks, thereby leading to worsening of human security outcomes.
-Further, the dummy for household head having a secondary occupation is also incorporated to assess whether more than one sources of income improves human security of households.
-The coefficient of secondary occupation dummy has a positive sign as having a secondary occupation not only supplements the primary source of income improving the economic situation of the household but also insulates the household from unforeseen shocks.
+Furthermore, a dummy for household heads with a secondary occupation is also incorporated to assess whether having more than one source of income improves the human security of households.
+The coefficient of the secondary occupation dummy has a positive sign, indicating that having a secondary occupation not only supplements the primary source of income, thereby improving the household's economic situation, but also insulates the household from unforeseen shocks.
 Family type is found to be statistically insignificant.

-Our results are more or less according to the expectations.
+Our results are more or less in line with expectations.
 The impact of climate change on human security consistently shows significant and negative effects.
 This vulnerability encompasses insecurities related to food, health, and economic stability.
-Studies by Ajaz & Majeed (2018), Babar et al. (2021), Das et al. (2020), Ahmad et al. (2016), and Ali et al. (2017) underscore the detrimental impact of climate change on human security through various channels.
-Female labor force participation on the other hand exerts positive influence on human security.
+Various studies underscore the detrimental impact of climate change on human security through various channels.
+Female labor force participation, on the other hand, exerts a positive influence on human security.
 Women's engagement in the workforce significantly boosts household income, enhancing consumption capabilities and economic stability.
-Additionally, the interaction between climate change risk and female labor force participation highlights that women not only manage resources effectively but also demonstrate environmentally conscious behavior, leading to reduced emissions and enhanced household resilience to climate change impacts (Pérez et al., 2015; Mavisakalyan & Tarvedi, 2019; Kim, 2022; Wang & Zhang, 2020; Dey et al., 2018; Achuo et al., 2023; Md et al., 2022).
-This underscores the role of female labor force participation in promoting environmental sustainability and mitigating climate-related vulnerabilities for households.
+Additionally, the interaction between climate change risk and female labor force participation highlights that women not only manage resources effectively but also demonstrate environmentally conscious behavior, leading to reduced emissions and enhanced household resilience to climate change impacts (Mavisakalyan & Tarvedi, 2019; Kim, 2022; Wang et al., 2020; Dey et al., 2018; Achuo et al., 2023; Md et al., 2022).
+This highlights the role of female labor force participation in promoting environmental sustainability and mitigating climaterelated vulnerabilities for households.